Purpose

 The

-LOAD DATAcurrently supports importing text files in CSV format.
-The entire import process can be divided into the following steps:File parsing: OceanBase Database reads the data from the file specified by the user and determines whether to parse the input file data in parallel or serially based on the specified degree of parallelism.
+LOAD DATAstatement can currently import text files in CSV format.
+The entire import process can be divided into the following steps:File parsing: OceanBase Database reads the data from the specified file and parses it in parallel or serially based on the specified parallelism.

-Data distribution: Since OceanBase Database is a distributed database, data for different partitions may be distributed across different OBServer nodes.
+Data distribution: Since OceanBase Database is a distributed database, data in different partitions may be distributed across different OBServer nodes.
+The

-LOAD DATAcalculates the parsed data and determines which OBServer node the data should be sent to.Data insertion: Once the target OBServer node receives the data, it performs the
+LOAD DATAstatement calculates the parsed data and determines which OBServer node to send the data to.Data insertion: After the target OBServer node receives the data, it executes the

 Considerations

-LOAD DATAstatement.To import data from external files, you need to have the
+LOAD DATAstatement for a table with triggers.To import data from an external file, you must have the

-FILEprivilege and the following configurations:- When loading server-side files, you need to set the system variable secure_file_priv in advance to configure the accessible path for importing or exporting files.
+FILEprivilege and the following settings:- When loading a server-side file, set the system variable secure_file_priv to specify the path for importing or exporting files.

-- When loading client-side local files, you need to add the
+- When loading a local client-side file, add the

---local-infile[=1]option when starting the MySQL/OBClient client to enable the functionality of loading data from the local file system.
+--local-infile[=1]option when starting the MySQL/OBClient client to enable data loading from the local file system.

-When using specified partition bypass import, note that the target table cannot be a replicated table, and it must not contain auto-increment columns, identity columns, or a Global Index.
+When using partitioned table import, the target table cannot be a replicated table, and it cannot contain auto-increment columns, identity columns, or global indexes.

 To import data from an external file, you must have the FILE privilege.
-You can execute the GRANT FILE ON *.* TO $user_name; statement to grant the privilege to the user specified by $user_name, who needs to execute the LOAD DATA statement.
+You can use the GRANT FILE ON *.* TO $user_name; statement to grant this privilege, where $user_name is the user who needs to execute the LOAD DATA command.

 Syntax